shaik1990/expenditures/README.md

 This page provides a tool for exploring the expenditures of the federal government during three fiscal year periods, 2009/10, 2010/11, 2011/12.
 The data is provided by the Treasury Board of Canada at [this page](http://www.tbs-sct.gc.ca/ems-sgd/aegc-adgc-eng.asp).
 The data here corresponds to the spreadsheet titled 'Authorities and Expenditures by vote'.
+Data license information [here](http://www.data.gc.ca/default.asp?lang=En&n=46D15882-1).
 A news report about the data release can be found [here](http://globalnews.ca/news/502224/new-database-will-allow-canadians-to-track-government-spending-data/).

 ### Features